 AI can help marketers understand the impact of different experiential rewards and engagement strategies in influencing a customer’s decision to make a purchase, move the item to a wish list or abandon the purchase cycle.
 The algorithm essentially compares multiple combinations of successful and unsuccessful reward, promotion, engagement strategies.
 The ones with positive influences can be further enhanced and the negative ones removed to optimize the process.

-Non-transactional rewards are a great way to strengthen the emotional loyalty of a brand-customer relationship.
+Non-transactional rewards loyalty are a great way to strengthen the emotional loyalty of a brand-customer relationship.
 Emotional loyalty is a combination of three components (Affinity, Attachment & Trust) and together they underscore the reason why customers prefer a brand over the others, beyond the monetary aspects.

 A study by Wunderman Loyalty states that 79% of customers will only consider shopping with brands that show they understand and care about them.
 By rewarding all kinds of engagement, not just transactions, you demonstrate that you care about your customers beyond their wallet share.
 The simplest and easiest way to get started on this path is to offer personalized rewards on special occasions (birthdays, anniversaries etc.)